Skip to main content

 Link copied!

-Amplience provides extensions that enhance and enrich the process of adding content with the content form.
+Amplience provides extensions that enhance and enrich the process of adding content with Dynamic Content.
 For example, there are extensions to help with image transformation, translation and applying your brand colors.
 For more example extensions, see Content field extensions.

 Extensions must be set up by your developers.
 See Registering and using extensions.